Self-ish

 Self-ish (stylized as SELF-iSH) is the second studio album by American indie rock band Will Wood and the Tapeworms.
-It was independently released on August 23, 2016, and later received distribution through Say-10 Records.
+It was independently released on August 23, 2016, and later received distribution through Say-10 and Hostile City Distribution.
 Supported by three singles and four music videos, the album was written by Will Wood and produced by Kevin Antreassian.
 Self-ish received a positive reception for its chaotic energy and wide range of musical influence.

 Background

 Prior to release, Will Wood described Self-ish to be "about identity, ego and lack thereof".
 He aimed for boldness and a lack of subtlety to strengthen his own honesty on the album.
 It was produced, mixed, and mastered by Kevin Antreassian of The Dillinger Escape Plan.
 During the creative process, Wood was unmedicated and new to therapy, which resulted in frenetic writing sessions and intense emotional experiences.

 Release

 On July 8, 2016, "Mr. Capgras Encounters a Secondhand Vanity: Tulpamancer's Prosopagnosia / Pareidolia (As Direct Result of Trauma to Fusiform Gyrus)" was released as the lead single of Self-ish.
 Alongside it was a music video co-directed by Will Wood and Adam Nawrot, featuring the band performing nude in a monochromatic room.
 "Dr. Sunshine Is Dead" released on July 28 as the second single, followed by "2012" as the third and final single on August 9.
 The latter had a music video published the same day, directed by Wood with Jesse Lazarus and Maddie Schwartz.
-It presents the band performing in an evidence room and a party, intermittenly cutting to Wood with body paint and various pieces of oversaturated or desaturated footage.
+It presents the band performing in an evidence room and a party, intermittently cutting to Wood with body paint and various pieces of oversaturated or desaturated footage.

 Self-ish was released as Will Wood and the Tapeworms' second album on August 23, 2016.
 On May 26, 2017, a music video was released for "Hand Me My Shovel, I'm Going In!".
 Recorded in one shot and directed by Mark Jaworski, it features the band performing in a busy and cluttered room through a fisheye lens.
-This was followed years later by a music video for "Dr. Sunshine Is Dead", released on September 30, 2019.
-It shows the Tapeworms performing on a psychedelic background while Wood shaves his head, eats waffles in a patient gown, wears body paint, and digs a hole in the ground in a thunderstorm.
+This was followed two years later by a music video for "Dr. Sunshine Is Dead", released on September 30, 2019.
+It shows the Tapeworms performing on a psychedelic background while Wood shaves his head, eats waffles in a patient gown in reference to Stranger Things, wears body paint, and digs a hole in the ground in a thunderstorm.
 On December 25, 2020, Self-ish was remastered and re-released by independent record label Say-10.
+In 2025, the original mixes of the album were distributed physically by Hostile City Distribution.

+In 2026, marking the tenth anniversary of the album's release, Wood embarked on the SELF-iSH 2026 tour and sold exclusive "2026" versions of the album on CD, which includes the original 2016 mix and 6 early-mix tracks from 2015.
+The SELF-iSH 2026 album released digitally on September 18, 2026.